Title

 Transferring ownership is a legal process in which the rights, title, and interest in a property are transferred from one person to another.
 When it comes to land property ownership, there are different ways such as through sale, donation, partition, and extrajudicial settlement.
 But in this article, we will be focusing on the two commonly used legal processes of transferring ownership in the Philippines, which are through sale and donation.
 We’ll delve into the key differences between a Deed of Sale and a Deed of Donation.
 These documents serve distinct purposes and come with different processes and requirements.

-Transfer Ownership of the property through Deed of Sale
+Transfer Ownership of the Property through Deed of Sale

 Transferring your real estate ownership through a Deed of Sale is one of the common processes in the Philippines.
 A Deed of Sale is a legal document that serves as proof of the sale of a property.
 It outlines the details of the transaction, including the identities of the buyer and seller, the description of the property, and the agreed purchase price.
 This document is essential for transferring ownership from the seller to the buyer.

-Requirements Needed for Transfer of Title
+Requirements Needed for Transfer of Land Title

 Prepare the following and make sure to have a certified true copy and at least 2 photocopies of each document needed: